tensorknower69/hs-nhentai/README.md

 # nhentai (WIP)
-scraping/reading nhentai data/json in haskell
+Scraping/reading nhentai data/json in Haskell.
+It's also a cli downloading galleries, like how https://github.com/RicterZ/nhentai works.

+# Why
+This has to be done.